-And, at the after Christmas sales, they are always sold out.
+And, at the after-Christmas sales, they are always sold out.

 So, I did what I do best – and I made my own.

-Then, I would drill tiny holes along the perimeter and insert string lights.
+Then my plan was to drill tiny holes along the perimeter and insert string lights.
 The whole thing was to be suspended between my front porch posts.

 Sketching the Reindeer and Sleigh

-To start, I did my best to sketch out a sleigh and reindeer.
+To start, I did my best to sketch out a Santa sleigh and reindeer.
 Here’s my sketch of the sleigh:

-Here’s the sketch of the reindeer:
+Here’s the sketch of Santa’s reindeer:

-Cutting Out the DIY Reindeer and Sleigh
+Cutting the DIY Reindeer and Sleigh from Plywood